sugaryourcoffee/circlus/doc/development-notes.md

 We now create tests for the views, the controller and then do the feature test.

 ## Layout
+The layout has some elements that are common to all pages.
+The following list depicts what we want to elaborate on the layout

+* Header
+* Footer
+* Title

+For the header and footer we create templates (\_header.html.erb, \_footer.html.erb) that are called from `app/views/layouts/application.html.erb`.

+### Header
-Our application has a header with a logo, a menue bar (Home, Help, Organizations, Members, Groups), showing the user signed in with a sign out link.
-When clicking on a signed in user it opens the user's settings page.
+Our application has a header with a logo, a menue bar (Home, Help, Organizations, Members, Groups), a drop down button (Account) with submenu items (My Contacts, Settings, Sign out).

+### Footer
 The footer has a copyright note, the applications version and links to about us, contact and terms of use.

+### Title
+In each view we set a title value that is injected to `app/views/layouts/application.html.erb`

+We set in each page the title with `<% provide(:title, "Title of the page" %>.
+Then in `app/views/layouts/application.html.erb` we assign the value with `<title><%= yield :title %> | Circlus %></title>